albar965/littlexpconnect/README.txt

 ================

 A free and open source X-Plane plugin that allows to use Little Navmap as a moving map when flying.
-Little Navmap can connect locally or remote to this plugin which runs its own TCP server.
+Little Navmap can connect locally or remote to this plugin which runs its own TCP network server.

 Little Navmap is a free open source flight planner, navigation tool, moving map, airport search and airport information system for Flight Simulator X, Prepar3D and X-Plane.